Vyral/mark-adams/_posts/2020-06-15-q-what-are-your-favorite-memories-of-your-father.md

 ---
 layout: post
-title: 'Q:  What are your favorite memories of your father?'
+title: 'What Are Your Favorite Memories of Your Father?'
 date: 2020-06-15 19:19:00
 tags:
   - Real Estate